DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

  ### What you DON'T need to get started:

- - no specific cameras/videos are required; color, monochrome, etc is all fine.
-If you can see what you want to measure, then this will work for you (given enough labeled-data).
+ - no specific cameras/videos are required; color, monochrome, etc., is all fine.
+If you can see what you want to measure, then this will work for you (given enough labeled data).

  - no specific computer is required (but see recommendations above), our software works on Linux, Windows, and MacOS, although we recommend Ubuntu.